mux-mux/findface/README.md

 ### 4️⃣ Start Frontend

-This will Open the browser & listen to files changes Open another terminal in the project root and run:
+This will Open the browser & listen to files changes<br/>
+Open another terminal in the project root and run:

 ```sh